hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions-1.md

 If so, what was the artist's emotion when making each of these works?
 How do you know?
 If your answer involves making inferences from the artist's biography, then does that mean they failed at directly conveying emotion?

-But, more importantly, even if some of these works have some emotional content, they are definitely not _primarily_ about emotions.
+But, more importantly, even if some of these works have some emotional content, they are  not _primarily_ about emotions.
 Artworks have important aesthetic, social, political, and/or conceptual elements that cannot be distilled down to emotions.
 For example, [Raphael's School of Athens](https://en.wikipedia.org/wiki/The_School_of_Athens) (image on left) glorifies ancient and contemporary philosophers, for the benefit of the Papal Apartments in Rome, a seat of power and privilege.
 The idea that emotional expression played a role in this work would have been entirely foreign to Raphael or to Pope Julius II who commissioned it.

 Or consider this work: